Corey Dickerson Player Props: Nationals vs. Mariners

-On Tuesday, Corey Dickerson (.258 batting average in his past 10 games, with three doubles, a walk and four RBI) and the Washington Nationals play the Seattle Mariners, whose starting pitcher will be Bryan Woo.
-First pitch is at 9:40 PM ET.
+After batting .241 with three doubles, a walk and four RBI in his past 10 games, Corey Dickerson and the Washington Nationals face the Seattle Mariners (who will start Logan Gilbert) at 4:10 PM ET on Wednesday.

-In his last game he had a hitless showing (0-for-4) against the Mariners.
+He had a hitless performance in his most recent game (0-for-2) against the Mariners.

 Corey Dickerson Game Info & Props vs. the Mariners